tmigas/MAL_CSS/README.md

 [data-query*='status":6'] { --banner: url(URLHERE); }
 /*------------------------E-N-D-*/
 ```
-Lastly, if you want to add a character over the banner you want to replace the following:
+Lastly, if you want to add a character over the banner (More on where to get them in next point) you want to replace the following:
 ```css
 body { --character: none; }
 ```